-We realize that wedding planning can be overwhelming and in the begining you have no idea how to start and therefore, as experienced wedding photographers and videographers, we created for you this wedding guide.
+We realize that wedding planning can be overwhelming and in the beginning, you have no idea how to start and therefore, as experienced wedding photographers and videographers, we created for you this wedding guide.

-We are Pavel and Vera, best friends, soul mates, husband and wife, and passionate wedding photographers and videographers travelling across all Australia and New Zealand.
+We are Pavel and Vera, best friends, soul mates, husband and wife, and passionate wedding photographers and videographers travelling across all of Australia and New Zealand.

 HOW EXCITING THIS MOMENT IS!

-You should take some time before you start with planning and enjoy your engagement and also share this news with your family.
+You should take some time before you start planning and enjoy your engagement and also share this news with your family.
 Be prepared for that you will have to tell your engagement story a million times in the next following days.
-Also, everyone will be asking when and where are you getting married.
+Also, everyone will be asking when and where you are getting married.

 JUST RELAX AND DON’T STRESS ABOUT IT.

 If this idea overwhelms you, you don’t have to do a party of the year.
 It can be just a family dinner, gathering in a park or your home.
-If you have more budget, you can hire a catered space or book a self-catered venue, where you can bring your food and drinks.
+If you have more budget, you can hire a catered space or book a self-catered venue where you can bring your food and drinks.

 Lastly, have fun!